ibm-ecosystem-engineering/QueryCraft/document/Step 6. Evaluation.md

 ## <a name="_toc1369103650"></a>Option 6.1 Evaluation on the db2 database:

-Configure the Evaluation service by updating the EXEvaluator section of the superConfig file for the following parameters:
+Configure the Evaluation service by updating the EXEvaluator section of the simpleConfig file for the following parameters:

 1. Set the database type for db2.